namzoo99/split_fastq/README.md

 # split_fastq
+## This workflow inserts RGID and RGPU values into the manifest, as well as splits the FASTQ file if it contains multiple RGIDs.

 ## I have only tested it on WGS & RNA-seq (Illumina-TruSeq) data
 If you are using other types of sequencing data, please validate it further